What’s the difference between an invoice and a receipt?

-- Most receipts are printed, for example when you pay at a cash register or scan your credit card and receive a printed paper receipt—though as the world moves online it’s common to get a digital receipt emailed instead.
+- Most receipts are printed.
+For example, you receive a printed paper receipt when you pay at a cash register.
+As the world moves more online, it’s common to receive a digital receipt via email instead.

-- It’s important not to include too many customer details on the receipt to prevent identity theft since many people throw away their receipts or leave them behind.
+- Some receipts include the customer’s name.
+However, it’s important not to have too many customer details on the receipt to prevent identity theft since many people throw away their receipts or leave them behind.

 When to use invoices and receipts

-Given their different uses and purposes, it’s important to know the various circumstances in which it’s appropriate to send an invoice or a receipt, or both, and what that looks like in practice.
+Given their different uses and purposes, it’s essential to know the various circumstances in which it’s appropriate to send an invoice, a receipt or both, and what that looks like in practice.

 When to use invoices

 It’s up to your business to determine how long a customer has to pay for a product or service.
-Some businesses require payment upon receipt of the invoice whereas others may allow for payment to be made within 30 or 60 days of the invoice date.
+Some businesses require payment upon receipt of the invoice, whereas others may allow payment within 30 or 60 days of the invoice date.

-Payment due dates are completely dependent on your unique preferences and circumstances, so your decision should take into account what works best for both your business and your customers.
+Payment due dates are entirely dependent on your unique preferences and circumstances, so your decision should consider what works best for both your business and your customers.

-It’s crucial to make the invoice payment date as clear as possible so the customer is well informed and expectations of payment are appropriately set.
+It’s crucial to make the invoice payment date as straightforward as possible so the customer is well informed and payment expectations are clear.

 When to use receipts

-Consumers often need receipts when it comes to proving certain expenses were in fact made.
-They may need this information when aiming to deduct purchases from their tax return or to get a reimbursement from their employer (more on this later).
+Consumers often need receipts to prove certain expenses were made.
+They may need this information when deducting purchases from their tax return or requesting reimbursement from their employer (more on this later).

-Receipts are also necessary when consumers need to return an item for a valid reason.
-For example, the item may be faulty or simply not what they thought they were buying.
+Receipts are also necessary when consumers return an item for a valid reason.
+For example, the article may be faulty or simply not what they thought they were buying.

-Most businesses set their own rules for what is considered a valid reason for the return, as well as whether or not a receipt is required to complete the return.
+Most businesses set their own rules for what is considered a valid reason for the return and whether a receipt is required to complete the return.
 The details of a return policy are usually displayed directly on the receipt, including how many days consumers have to make returns or exchanges following the purchase date.